Dhanesh-Leo-010/CodeAlpha_ChatBox/README.md

 🤖 AI Chatbot Web Application
-📌 Overview
+📌 Abstract

-This project is a web-based AI chatbot developed using Python and Flask.
-It provides instant responses to user queries using a retrieval-based Natural Language Processing (NLP) approach.
-The chatbot is designed for easy integration into websites and can be used for customer support, FAQs, and basic conversational tasks.
+This project presents a web-based AI chatbot developed using the Flask framework and Natural Language Processing (NLP) techniques.
+The chatbot processes user queries and provides relevant responses using a retrieval-based approach.
+It is designed to be lightweight, scalable, and easily deployable for real-world applications such as customer support and information systems.

+🎯 Objectives

+To design an AI-powered chatbot capable of handling user queries

+To implement NLP techniques for text processing

+To develop a web-based interface for real-time interaction

+To ensure scalability and ease of deployment

-🚀 Features
+🚀 Key Features

-💬 Real-time chat interface
+Real-time conversational interface

-⚡ Instant response generation

-🧠 NLP-based input processing using NLTK
+NLP-based text preprocessing using NLTK

-🔍 Pattern matching for accurate replies

-🌐 Web-based deployment using Flask
+Pattern-based response generation

-🎯 Lightweight and easy to scale
+Lightweight and modular architecture

+Seamless integration with web applications

+🏗️ System Architecture

+The system follows a client-server architecture:

+Frontend (Client Side):
+Developed using HTML, CSS, and JavaScript to provide an interactive user interface.

+Backend (Server Side):
+Implemented using Flask, handling user requests and generating responses.

+Processing Layer:
+Utilizes NLTK for tokenization and pattern matching.

+Data Layer:
+JSON-based storage (intents.json) for predefined patterns and responses.

+🛠️ Technology Stack
-🛠️ Technologies Used
+Component	Technology Used

-Python – Backend logic

-Flask – Web framework

-NLTK – Natural Language Processing
+Backend	Python, Flask
+NLP Processing	NLTK

-HTML, CSS, JavaScript – Frontend
+Frontend	HTML, CSS, JavaScript

-JSON – Data storage for chatbot intents
+Data Storage	JSON